wavefrontHQ/docs/integrations/spark.md

 ### Step 2.
 Configure Spark metrics

 1. Create or edit the `metrics.properties` file in the `conf` directory of your Spark installation.
-2. Enter the following snippet:{% raw %}
+2. Enter the following snippet:{% raw %}
     ```
     #Enable Graphite
     *.sink.graphite.class=org.apache.spark.metrics.sink.GraphiteSink